-D590 Independent Study in Adult Education
+D590 Independent Study in Adult Education (1-3 cr.)
+P: D500, D505 and consent of instructor.

-(1-3 cr.)
 Individual research or study with an Adult Education faculty member, arranged in advance of registration.
 A one- or two-page written proposal should be submitted to the instructor during the first week of the term specifying the scope of the project, project activities, meeting times, completion date, and student product(s).
 Ordinarily, D590 should not be used for the study of material taught in regularly scheduled courses.